Janette PattersonMSW, LMFT, LCMFT

 Family therapy or counseling can be tremendously helpful for families where there are situational stressors that cause one or more family members to become symptomatic.
 In order to support the family member in distress, the whole family unit needs to be supported.
 For example: A marital crisis with potential divorce might trigger one or more children to act out, either at home and/or in school.

-Other stressors can be:
+Other possible stressors include: